Astrophotography Tutorials

 Recommended Processing Software:

-If you’re looking for a book to help you select deep-sky astrophotography targets, I highly suggest The 100 Best Astrophotography Targets
+If you’re looking for a book to help you select deep-sky astrophotography targets, I highly suggest The 100 Best Astrophotography Targets, which is in my list of best astrophotography books.

-This book discusses the objects in the night sky tonight are large enough, bright enough, and high enough to be photographed for each month of the year.
+This book discusses the objects in the night sky tonight, which are large enough, bright enough, and high enough to be photographed for each month of the year.

 Astrophotography Books

 I have put together a list of the best astrophotography books available.
-These useful guides cover everything from learning how to use a telescope for visual observations, to advanced image processing techniques.
+These useful guides cover everything from learning to use a telescope for visual observations to advanced image processing techniques.

-Many of these books include detailed, step-by-step tutorials on everything from polar alignment to image stacking.
-While I prefer to do the majority of my learning online, a physical, hard-copy book is often a nice change of pace.
+Many of these books include step-by-step tutorials on everything from polar alignment to image stacking.
+While I prefer to do most of my learning online, a physical, hard-copy book is often a nice change of pace.

 astrophotography books

-Some of my favorite books include The Backyard Astronomers Guide, and The Practical Astronomer.
+My favorite books include The Backyard Astronomers Guide and The Practical Astronomer.
 Here is the complete list:

 1. Digital SLR Astrophotography Second Edition, by Michael A. Covington